perymimon/react-anime-manager/README.md

   - [`dx` & `dy`](#dx--dy)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## REACT ANIME MANAGER

-FINALLY a solution to the annoying issue with animation in react.
-Basically the problem of animating exit [and entry] of components, before component leave the solution bring you extra loops to make your animation.
-It work on `array of objects` `array or primitve` one `object` or `primitive` that changes over time.
-And brings consist items states that help to build components to render, Or choose triggering some animation function from a library.
-The solution try to be un-opinionated about which library or methods are used for the actual animation as long as it has some sort of method to tell when animation complete.

-It writes basis only on originals react hooks, at ~140 lines in one file.
-No dependency other than `React`

-# Install

-`npm i @perymimon/react-anime-manager`

 # How It Works